-Service of documents shall be by United States mail except where electronic service is authorized or required under this section and section 176.275.
+Service of documents shall be by first class United States mail or personal service, except where electronic service is authorized or required under this section and section 176.275.
 An employee cannot be required to accept electronic service where service on the employee is required.
 Where service is by mail, service is effected at the time mailed if properly addressed and stamped.
 If it is so mailed, it is presumed the paper or notice reached the party to be served.
 However, a party may show by competent evidence that that party did not receive it or that it had been delayed in transit for an unusual or unreasonable period of time.
 In case of nonreceipt or delay, an allowance shall be made for the party's failure to assert a right within the prescribed time.

 (a) Where a statute or rule authorizes or requires a document to be filed with or served on the office, the document may be filed electronically if electronic filing is authorized by the office and if the document is transmitted in the manner and in the format specified by the office.
 Where a statute or rule authorizes or requires a document to be filed with or served on the commissioner or the Workers' Compensation Court of Appeals, the document must be filed electronically in the manner and format specified by the commissioner.
 An employee must not be required to file a document electronically at any agency unless the document is filed by an attorney on behalf of the employee.

 (b) If electronic filing of a document is authorized by the office or required under this subdivision and a statute or rule requires a copy of the document to be provided or served on another person or party, the document filed electronically with the agency and provided or served on the other person or party must contain the same information in the format required by the agency.

 (c) For purposes of serving on and filing with an agency under this chapter, "electronic" and "electronically" excludes facsimile and email unless authorized by the agency.
 A document is deemed filed with an agency on the business day it is accepted for filing on or before 11:59 p.m.